YanjieZe/StatisticalLearningMethod/README.md

 # StatisticalLearningMethod 统计学习方法
 ### Preface
 Implementation of Statistical Learning Method by Li Hang.</br>
-I try as hard as I can to implement these algorithms by myself, and I also read codes from some websites like **Github** and **CSDN** for reference.
+I try to implement these algorithms by myself, and I also read codes from some websites like **Github** and **CSDN** for reference.
 Thanks for [this github project](https://github.com/Dod-o/Statistical-Learning-Method_Code) which helps me a lot.

 ### 第2章 感知机
 时间：2020-8-17</br>